It only seems fitting to write about the birth of the name Voltage Control on the anniversary of my first trip around the Sun.

 I’m sure you can imagine that connecting 200 modules together can be quite chaotic.
 Managing this chaos is the central element that draws me deeper and deeper into my eurorack synthesizer addiction.

-As I began to think about naming my fractional CTO consultancy, I was drawn to the parallels between how I work with my synthesizers and how I help companies.
+As I began to think about naming my change consultancy, I was drawn to the parallels between how I work with my synthesizers and how I help companies.
 Adding order to chaos and extracting the full potential of what lies beneath a set of tacit resources is my superpower.
 Selecting a name related to my modular synthesizer obsession became my branding focus.

 Synth modules have many knobs that allow you to control characteristics of the sound.
 A module is considered voltage controlled when you can remotely control it’s knobs using other modules.
 The control voltage is supplied from one module to another module through a patch cable.
 Rarely will you see a keyboard attached to a modular synthesizer, but if you do, it will use control voltage to set pitch and volume of the notes you play.
 Instead of keyboards, modular synthesizer patches run independently, after some initial input, much like a software program..